dusk-network/plonk/docs/notes-pa.md

 To check this permutation,
 we are able to simply
-divide a the polynomial by
+divide the polynomial by
 its shuffled counterpart.
-The priniciple of checking
+The principle of checking
 the division between these
 two Z\\ polynomials for an
-evalutaion of `1`, is enough
+evaluation of `1`, is enough
 to determine the equality,
 or lack of, between them.